 With some of the most robust technology powering their CRM and marketing software, Sprout is a force to be reckoned with.
 They were acquired by Weedmaps in September of 2021 and offer a cannabis-specific loyalty marketing platform.
 Sprouts is especially designed for dispensaries with text messaging, email outreach, coupons, discounts, and more.

 Multiple cannabis tech solution companies now offer smart web-based options for dispensaries to purchase their products.
 These companies make it easier for retailers to find all of the goods they are looking for in one easily searchable collected place.
 Check out these options for more info:

 - Kush Marketplace

-- Leaflink – also offers insights and marketing packages
+- Leaflink – also offers insights and marketing packages.

-- Roshi – also offers compliance, inventory management, reporting, and accounting
+- Roshi – also offers compliance, inventory management, reporting, and accounting.

 Although many cannabis apps and websites offer similar interfaces for cannabis consumers, they vary by niche, specialty, and execution.
-If you run a dispensary or plan on opening one in the future, these services can vastly expand your sales potential.
+If you run a dispensary or plan on opening one in the future, these services can vastly expand your sales and income potential.
 Here are a some examples of delivery tech and menu companies to consider:

 Delivery-Focused Cannabis Tech